Authors & Illustrators

-Books by Danny Christopher:
+Selected Books by Danny Christopher:

 Neil Christopher is an educator, author, and filmmaker.
 He first moved to the North many years ago to help start a high school program in Resolute Bay, Nunavut.
 It was those students who first introduced Neil to the mythical inhabitants from Inuit traditional stories.
 The time spent in Resolute Bay changed the course of Neil’s life.
 Since that first experience in the Arctic, Nunavut has been the only place he has been able to call home.
 Neil has worked with many community members to record and preserve traditional Inuit stories.
 Together with his colleague, Louise Flaherty, and his brother, Danny Christopher, Neil started a small publishing company in Nunavut called Inhabit Media Inc., and has since been working to promote Northern stories and authors.

-Books by Neil Christopher:
+Selected Books by Neil Christopher:

 Charlene Chua worked as a web designer, senior graphic designer, web producer, and interactive project manager before she decided to pursue illustration as a career.
 Her work has appeared in American Illustration, Spectrum, and SILA’s Illustration West, as well as several art books.
 She illustrated the children’s picture books Julie Black Belt: The Kung Fu Chronicles and Julie Black Belt: The Belt of Fire.
 She lives in Hamilton, Ontario, with her husband and two cats.

-Books illustrated by Charlene Chua:
+Selected books illustrated by Charlene Chua:

 Luke Coleman is a director and storyboard artist, working in Toronto.
 After graduating from Sheridan Animation he moved to Iqaluit, Nunavut.
 There he started working at Taqqut Productions, working on Inuit language children’s content.
 He helped build the animation team for the series Anaana’s Tent, and spinoff property Ukaliq and Kalla.
 He directed, storyboarded, and animated on a variety of projects.